zibbini/projectPages/additional_assets/README.md

-Supplementary code will be added in due course.

 ## The role of nest composition and sunlight for thermoregulation in the nests of *Formica exsecta* (Hymenoptera: Formicidae); implications for conservation

 ### Abstract